Outerskyb/Outerskyb.github.io/_posts/2021-11-22-firstpost.md

 ### Things you can see on here

-Which means the theme of the articles are not fixed.
+The theme of the articles are not fixed.
 Recently, I have big interest in philosophy and religion(TMI : I am a atheist!).
 So I'll write about that(if I can write that in english).
 At the same time I like to upload some notes about DL/ML or CS.

 ### Can it be wiki?